Category Archives: Kitchen Layout

 Styled by Grey Deco, photographed by Fredrik J Karlsson for Alvhem

-For those in search of a unique design that uses a blend of materials, this one-wall design checks all of the boxes.
-The natural contrast between the marbled countertops, brown kitchen cabinets, and the stainless steel range hood creates visual interest, however, the built-in features are the true star of the show.
+For those seeking a unique design that incorporates a blend of materials, this one-wall design ticks all the boxes.
+The natural contrast between the marbled countertops, brown kitchen cabinets, and the stainless steel range hood creates visual interest; however, the built-in features are the true star of the show.

 The section of cabinets slightly recessed from the natural line created by the lower and side cabinets allows for a greater appearance of space.
+Placing all tall or heavy cabinets at one end can create visual imbalance, but this design avoids that by distributing storage elements more evenly.
 As a bonus, this design allows you to grab things easily and quickly while cooking your meals.

 Styled by Lindholm, photographed by Boukari for Historiska Hem

-A simplistic design with a rustic feel, this one-wall kitchen features a small stove and sink with plenty of shelving.
-The use of raw, natural wood for both the kitchen layout and the dining space allows for nearly endless styling and decor options.
+A simplistic design with a rustic feel, this one-wall kitchen features a small stove and sink, along with ample shelving.
+The use of raw, natural wood for both the kitchen layout and the dining space allows for endless styling and decor options.

-The open-face shelves also provide incredible versatility, serving as a place for decor or for storing items that are used frequently and need to be quickly accessed.
+The open-face shelves also provide incredible versatility, serving as a place for decor or for storing frequently used items that need to be quickly accessed.
+Adding a personal touch or a unique detail can make the kitchen feel more inviting and reflect your individual style.

 Styled by Thomas Lingsell, photographed by Per Orchidéen for Historiska Hem